PART 33: JULIE’S SECRET

 “Jewels… oh God, don’t ask that…”

 “No one, Phil.
 Please.
 PLEASE,” Julie insisted quietly, her hug becoming something of a death grip.
-“Because it’s all going to be okay after tonight.
+“Because no one will believe you.
+You’d only get in trouble.
+It’s all going to be okay after tonight anyway.
 Now that I have the agreement.”

-“What do you– wait.
-Your parents are back in town, aren’t they,” he realized.
+“What do you– your parents are back in town, aren’t they,” he realized.
 Julie nodded.
 Clarke set his jaw.
 “I’m going home with you.
 You don’t have to face them alone.”

 “No. You can’t,” Julie pleaded.
 “With you there, they’ll go all fake again.
 But don’t worry, Phil!
 As long as I have the principal’s signature on that paper, it’ll be okay.”

 Julie smiled again, and he felt his heart breaking.
 “Thanks, Phil.
-For remembering… and for everything, I suppose.”
+For remembering… and for everything these last couple years, I suppose.”

 He shook his head in awe.
 “You are SO strong, Julie.
 Stronger than I realized.
 Just remember, there are people out here who love you, okay?
 We’ll talk more later tonight.”